wenyang/azureml-v2-preview/docs/overview/concepts/endpoints/batch-endpoint/batch-endpoint.rst

 `````````````````````````````````````````````````

 Some settings can be overwritten when start a batch scoring job.
 Use ``--mini-batch-size`` to overwrite mini_batch_size if different size of input data is used.
 Use ``--instance-count`` to overwrite instance_count if different compute resource is needed for this job.
-Use ``--set`` to overwrite other settings including error_threshold and logging_level.
+Use ``--set`` to overwrite other settings including max_retries, timeout, error_threshold and logging_level.

 .. code-block:: bash

-  az ml endpoint invoke --name mybatchendpoint --type batch --input-data azureml:taxi-tip-data:1 --mini-batch-size 10 --instance-count 2
+  az ml endpoint invoke --name mybatchendpoint --type batch --input-data azureml:taxi-tip-data:1 --set retry_settings.max_retries=1

 Check batch scoring job execution progress
 ------------------------------------------